Page number = manual number, not the PDF page number

 Diagram number = number on the diagram "plate" (used generically, must look up part number from tables following the diagram.

 Part number is the specific Studebaker part number.

 9A is the 1950 Champion, 17A is the 1950 Commander

 We looked into servicing the 17A front shocks (lever arm damper type).
 We bought oil suited for this purpose and started to clean back the years of grim and build up.
 Note: this was done from the wheel well side first.
 After most of the cleaning was done we finally looked through the engine compartment side at the lever arm attachment.
 This is when we noticed the previous owner used the lever arm bolt for the small block engine motor mount.
-This will be corrected very soon.
+This was corrected in the motor mount project.

 So... we could prop up the engine, remove the mount, remove the shock, and put it all back as is once finished...
 OR - we could convert to gas shocks and NOT touch the lever arm mount for now.
 This also means we don't need to service the lever arm shocks which seem to require this more than we like.

 In the 1950 Chassis Parts manual, page 236, we see diagram number 1507-12 (upper shock mount) on both the Champion and Commander car frames.
 Looking up this diagram number we see it is the same part number and name, "524795 Bracket, Steering Knuckle Upper Support Arm Shaft", for both vehicles.
 So far - so good!

 Chassis Parts manual pages 196 & 198 (9A and 17A respectively) show diagram number 1204-61.
 However - looking this up we see these ARE different part numbers.
 Looking over the diagram, and other reference materials, it appears the diagram for the 17A is missing 1205-10 (part ID 525024 "Bracket Control Arm Stabilizer Link") but in the real world it is there - just on the back side.
 Following a post on Studebaker Drivers Club we decided to move forward.